AI Impact

 Example: If High AI Adopters have a median PR size of 150 LOC and Low AI Adopters have 200 LOC, the difference is (150/200 - 1) x 100 = -25, or -25%.

-What good looks like for AI Impact metrics
+Industry benchmarks for AI Impact metrics

-Based on our researcharrow-up-right analyzing engineering teams before and after AI adoption, we observed what the typical variation is across DORA, SPACE, and other metrics when a company does an AI intervention.
+Based on our research analyzing engineering teams before and after AI adoption, we observed what the typical variation is across DORA, SPACE, and other metrics when a company does an AI intervention.
 Merge Frequency

-• Teams using AI tools more frequently showed significantly higher merge rates compared to low adopters.
+Teams using AI tools more frequently showed significantly higher merge rates compared to low adopters.

 Out-of-Hours Commits: